Put Google Posts to Work for Your Brand

-Google Posts is a feature that allows you to publish content directly to your brand’s Google Knowledge Panel in your GMB listing – the box that appears to the right of the search results when someone searches for your business.
-Taking advantage of this Google My Business feature is a smart way to make use of the free advertising available to you simply by having an optimized GMB profile.
+Google Posts is a feature that allows business owners to publish content directly to their brand’s Google Knowledge Panel in their GMB listing – the box that appears to the right of the search results when someone searches for your business.
+Taking advantage of this Google My Business feature is an ideal way to reach local customers (for free!) make simply by having an optimized GMB profile.

 Highlight Important Business News: